-Comprehensive pain management services at Emerson Hospital are offered in collaboration with Lahey Clinic.
+Comprehensive pain management services at Emerson Hospital are offered at the Emerson Spine Center and in collaboration with Lahey Clinic.

-Pain specialists from Lahey practice, in collaboration with Lahey neurosurgeons, perform interventional pain procedures in Emerson’s Clough Surgical Center.
+Pain specialists from the Emerson Spine Center, in collaboration with Lahey neurosurgeons, perform interventional pain procedures in Emerson’s Clough Surgical Center.
 Treatment is available for:

 - Back pain